 Take a critical study of the media’s representation of gender, race, ethnicity, and other social divisions.
 The course explores ramifications and possible mechanisms of change.

-J350 Principles of Public Relations, recommended prereqs: J201 and sophomore standing (4 credits)
+J350 Principles of Public Relations (recommended prerequisites: J201 and sophomore standing; 4 credits)

 Get an overview of public relations practice in a diverse global society, including theory, careers, history, communication forms, and channels, law, and ethics.